PeakIndicators/Getting-Started-On-Azure-ML/Documents/Deploy-Batch-Inference-Pipeline.md

 ## Before you start

 This tutorial is based on the Azure ML Batch Inference definition.
 In Azure, Batch Inference is sometimes related with high-performance parallel computing.
 It performs the parallelization by creating a pool of tasks and run them in parallel in the compute nodes.
 More details can be seen [here](https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-pipeline-batch-scoring-classification).
-If the aim is only to have a batch process that runs the model from time to time, generating all possible predictions in a batch and store those in a file, database, etc then follow the example provided [here](https://vladiliescu.net/deploying-models-with-azure-ml-pipelines/).
+If the aim is only to have a batch process that runs the model from time to time with no parallel concerns, generating all possible predictions in a batch and storing those in a file, database, etc then follow the example provided [here](https://vladiliescu.net/deploying-models-with-azure-ml-pipelines/).

 ## Introduction